Turskyi/travelling-web/README.md

 • **Code Readability:** code is easily readable with no unnecessary blank lines, no unused variables or methods, and no commented-out code, all variables, methods, and resource IDs are descriptively named such that another developer reading the code can easily understand their function.

+## Credits

+This project is based on
+the [Learn SWR by Building a Pokemon App (NextJS, React, TypeScript)](https://youtu.be/5a1-BuwwemY?si=PYQE7XuGUx0_JdPE) by [Coding in Flow](https://github.com/codinginflow) YouTube channel.
+All credit goes to the original author [Florian Walther](https://github.com/florianwalther-private).
+I only followed along and made some minor changes.